-If you are lucky enough to be planning a holiday to Fiji make sure you check out the Intercontinental Fiji resort and spa.
-Not only is it 5 star luxury, it is also home to the Natadola Bay championship Golf Course!
-It has something for everyone, a kid’s club and nanny services for the smaller members of your family, a wedding celebrant and a stunning beach backdrop for special events, and a day spa for pampering all members of your group.
+Not only is Intercontinental Fiji resort and spa 5-star luxury, but it is also home to the Natadola Bay Championship Golf Course!
+It has something for everyone, a kid’s club and nanny services for the smaller members of your family.
+A wedding celebrant and a stunning beach backdrop for special events.
+And a day spa for pampering all members of your group.

-The bathroom had no natural light due to the room layout, however, the soft lighting near the mirrors make up for that.
-The bathroom is divided in two, with a toilet on one sides and the rain shower on the other.
-The bathroom amenities have a tropical feel with coconut extracts, and are replenished daily (from those who like to souvenir”) but oddly for a 5 star hotel, there was no turndown service during my 2 night stay.
+The bathroom had no natural light due to the room layout.
+However, the soft lighting near the mirrors makes up for that.
+The room is divided in two, with a toilet on one side and the rain shower on the other.
+The bathroom amenities have a tropical feel with coconut extracts.
+They are replenished daily …but oddly for a 5-star hotel, there was no turndown service during my 2-night stay.

 There are 4 restaurants on site:

-If you’re addicted to your caffeine, you will be pleased to know that a ‘proper’ coffee is included with breakfast made by the barista!
+If you’re addicted to your caffeine, you will be pleased to know that barista-style coffee is included with breakfast.

 The Intercontinental resort also hosts the Natadolo Bay Golf course next door.
-I spent a day playing the world championship course, but lost many balls in the process, but some of that could be blamed on the bucket of beer I had convinenantly in my golf cart.
+I spent a day playing the world championship course but lost many balls in the process.
+I also managed to “lose” a whole bucket of beer I had “conveniently” in my golf cart.
 The greens are fantastically maintained, and the staff are helpful.
 To read more about the Natadulo Bay Golf Club click HERE.

 Intercontinental Fiji has the best beach on the mainland out of all the resorts, so if your looking for a relaxing resort, with a stunning sunset, you may have found your paradise!

 While you are in Fiji, consider a day trip out to the islands with Seaspray